 7. When an agency's program or service has potential to impact Tribal and/or Indigenous people or their resources, the agency includes those groups in their community engagement work, using tailored approaches based on the needs of the tribe.
-Note that community engagement is distinct from and not a substitute for formal government-to-government consultation.
+Note that community engagement is distinct from and not a substitute for formal government-to-government or cultural resource consultation.